opentofu/tofu-ls/docs/USAGE.md

 _We do not have officially supported way to use `tofu-ls` with IntelliJ IDEs.
 If you must use `tofu-ls` you can try to find different ways to add generic language servers._

-We recommed using official [Terraform and HCL plugin.](https://plugins.jetbrains.com/plugin/7808-terraform-and-hcl) It provides overlapping functionality with this language server and in some way has more features.
+We recommend using official [Terraform and HCL plugin.](https://plugins.jetbrains.com/plugin/7808-terraform-and-hcl) It provides overlapping functionality with this language server and in some way has more features.

 ## Vim / NeoVim